fbpx

 • One (1) chart must be from the Essentially Ellington library

-• The Essentially Ellington chart does not have to be from the 2021-22 season
+• The Essentially Ellington chart does not have to be from the current season

 • You can search for charts from previous years here and request charts by contacting Jazz at Lincoln Center here